adeelibr/adeelibr/README.md

 ## 🎯 Fun Facts About Me
 - I enjoy working out and exploring **AI-based solutions** for daily challenges.
-- I’m constantly learning and experimenting with new technologies like **Rust**.
+- I’m constantly learning new tools, modern development techniques, clean code and experimenting with new technologies like.

 ---